Hogan Lovells Makes Global Pledge to Help Empower Girls and Women

 Notes to Editors

-Hogan Lovells has announced its plan to partner with the following organizations as part of its Commitment to Action:
+Hogan Lovells has announced its plan to partner with the following organizations:

 Anti-Trafficking and Labor Exploitation Unit: ATLEU is a newly established charity providing legal representation to victims of trafficking and labor exploitation.
 It assists victims to obtain safety, recovery and redress.
 Hogan Lovells will partner with ATLEU to represent victims in legal proceedings, participate in research studies, and provide mentoring, secretarial, and organizational support.